MicrosoftDocs/visualstudio-docs/docs/test/how-to-configure-unit-tests-to-target-an-earlier-version-of-the-dotnet-framework.md

      The properties for your Visual C# test project are displayed.

-5. On the **Application** tab choose **Target framework**.
+5. On the **Application** tab, choose **Target framework**.
 From the drop-down list, choose **.NET Framework 3.5** or a later version, as shown in the following illustration.
 You should not specify a client version.

      ![Target framework drop&#45;down list](../test/media/howtoconfigureunittest35frameworkcsharp.png "HowToConfigureUnitTest35FrameworkCSharp")